luizgiacomossi/Simulation_Wingman/README.md

 # Loyal Wingman Simulation

-This project is an implementation of the loyal wingman concept Where there is a leading drone, controlled by the user, and loyal wingman drones protecting the leading drone from kamikaze attacks.
+This project is an implementation of the loyal wingman concept.

+There is a leading drone, controlled by the user, and anutonomous loyal wingman drones protecting the leading drone from kamikaze attacks.

 For the execution of the script it is necessary: